 They apply what they’ve been taught by reading words containing the sounds they know in matched decodable books and other texts, and write these sounds in individual words and, later, sentences.

 Children learn to read through banded reading books from a wide range of schemes to ensure breadth at every level.
 We use home school link books to encourage a dialogue between home and school about reading.

-Throughout the school the teaching of language and literacy skills is given a high status.
+Throughout the school the teaching of language and grammar is given a high status.
 It is through the medium of language that much of the children's work takes place.

-Speaking and listening, paired talk, group debate and questioning are an important part of the work we undertake with pupils, to encourage and support them to be articulate and confident participants in learning.
+Speaking and listening, paired talk, group debate and questioning are an important part of the work we undertake with pupils.
+This is to encourage and support them to be articulate and confident participants in learning.

 Maths is a core subject in the National Curriculum.
 It abounds our everyday life and before a child reaches school there will have been plenty of opportunities for you as parents to encourage mathematical thinking.

 At Orchard Vale you will find a good balance between whole class work, group teaching and individual practice.

 For all pupils the learning of mathematics can be enjoyable and at times an exciting experience.
 Pupils of all ages are encouraged to be actively involved in mathematics.
 We encourage experimentation with practical equipment and materials; doing and talking always comes before recording.
 Increased enjoyment of mathematics comes from active participation.